abizovnuralem/go2_ros2_sdk/README.md

 copy all files inside go2_ros2_sdk folder to ros2_ws/src folder

+for ros2 and gazebo case it has some bug with package:// so to fix it: copy go2_robot_sdk/mesh and go2_robot_sdk/dae inside ~/.gazebo/models folder

 install rust language support in your system https://www.rust-lang.org/tools/install

 cargo should work in terminal